 Where is my $200 per barrel oil?
 According to every oil market guru, we were supposed to be on the verge of civilization apocalypse by now, as the lifeblood of the global economy was to become as scarce as water in the desert.
 Instead, oil turned out to be the biggest losing trade of 2022 as prices drifted ever lower in a classic bear market pattern.

 The Netscape browser came out in 1994.
-Ten years later, Amazon was doing nearly $7 billion dollars in sales over the internet, while Google was booking nearly that much from their advertising business.
-Bitcoin has been around nearly fifteen years and there is still no single viable business that requires a distributed ledger in order to operate.
-In fact, a very reasonable case can be made that crypto is even less useful than gold which at least has industrial and cosmetic applications.
+Ten years later, Amazon was doing nearly $7 billion in sales over the internet, while Google was booking nearly that much from their advertising business.
+Bitcoin has been around for nearly fifteen years and there is still no single viable business that requires a distributed ledger to operate.
+A very reasonable case can be made that crypto is even less useful than gold which at least has industrial and cosmetic applications.

 One key measure of market disinterest is the huge compression in daily volatility.
 Long gone are the days of 10% volatility, as Bitcoin now carries all the speculative frenzy of a utility stock.

 Still, despite all the Sam Bankman-Fried bombs that the market had to absorb, Bitcoin has managed to hold the $15,000 level and that price point will now become the point of control between the bulls and the bears.
 A break there could force a final wave of capitulation.

 “Dollar peak?
 Well, if you go by USDJPY, that may be the case at least for the near term.
 The pair has been the poster child for dollar strength, but recent price action suggests that we may be entering a corrective phase as the FX market runs ahead of everyone else and anticipates a Fed pause.

 With USDJPY now holding below the 150.00 mark, the greenback may have carved out a short-term top and as long as that level holds every rally in the dollar is a sell opportunity.”